Overview:

 Destination Set-up:

-The Meta Web Conversions API destination is set up using a Dataset ID, which can be created or accessed through Meta’s Events Manager interface, part of a Meta Business Manager account.
-The API is authenticated using an access token, which can be generated either through the “Login with Facebook” SSO flow provided by Datahash or manually from the Dataset settings in Meta Events Manager.
+The Meta Web Conversions API destination is configured using a Dataset ID, which can be created or accessed via Meta Events Manager (within a Meta Business Manager account).The API is authenticated using an Access Token, which can be generated:

 Pre-requisites:

-- A Datahash account with Website Source and Meta Web CAPI destination connectors enabled
+- A Datahash account with Website Source and Meta Web CAPI destination connectors enabled.

-- Access to the Domain Manager of your website to configure a subdomain
+- Access to the Domain Manager of your website to configure a subdomain.

-- Access to Google Tag Manager or your website code to implement tags
+- Access to Google Tag Manager or your website code to implement tags.

 This document will guide you through the implementation of the Meta Web Conversions API (CAPI) through your website as a data source.